Room-Directory/Room-Directory.github.io/index.md

 ## Team

-No More Ramen is designed, implemented, and maintained by a team consisting of nine members:
+Room Directory is designed, implemented, and maintained by a team consisting of nine members:
 * Rex Lactaoen
 * Cameron Sumida
 * Michelle Leano